MaratMedvedev/movie-recommeder-system/README.md

 # Introduction

-In this report, I present an item-to-item collaborative filtering recommendation system based on centered cosine similarity (Pearson correlation).
+Here, I implement an item-to-item collaborative filtering recommendation system based on centered cosine similarity (Pearson correlation).
 Also, baseline estimate used for improving model prediction quality.
 Collaborative filtering is a popular technique for making personalized recommendations by leveraging user-item interactions.
 The code implements a recommendation model using Nearest Neighbors with cosine similarity and incorporates a baseline estimation approach to predict user-item ratings.